 The company has a small direct investment in securitisations.
-As at December 31, 2021, the value of the securitisations on the balance sheet was 0 thousand euros (0 thousand euros as at December 31, 2020).
+As at December 31, 2022, the value of the securitisations on the balance sheet was 3,881 thousand euros (0 thousand euros as at December 31, 2021).

 1.4.
-RESULTS OF OTHER ACTIVITIES
+ESULTS OF OTHER ACTIVITIES

 From the result of other activities, it is worth mentioning the result obtained by the entity for its management of the Pension Funds.
-Below is the detailed information on the income and expenses registered in the profit and loss account as at December 31, 2021 and December 31, 2020 from this activity:
+Below is the detailed information on the income and expenses registered in the profit and loss account as at December 31, 2022 and December 31, 2021 from this activity:

-In thousands of euros December 2021 December 2020 Income from the management of pension funds 331,904 246,759 Expenses from the management of pension funds (226,609) (168,813) Results of the management of pension funds 105,295 77,946
+In thousands of euros December 2022 December 2021 Income from the management of pension funds 337,848 331,904 Expenses from the management of pension funds (210,943) (226,609) Results of the management of pension funds 126,905 105,295

 It is worth mentioning that VidaCaixa does not have in its capital the business value of the Pension Funds management it carries out and is part of the company's activity.
-This business is of great importance to the company and had a market share in Spain of 33.9% in December 2021 (26.3% in 2020).
+This business is of great importance to the company, having a market share of 33.8% in Spain in December 2022 (33.9% in 2021).

 Furthermore, it is important to point out that all the leases are considered operating leases.
-At the end of 2021 the main lease contract that VidaCaixa had entered into as lessor is for the lease of several parking places located in the underground floors of the Torre Sud building located in Calle Juan Gris, 2-8, in Barcelona.
-The amount from rents collected during 2021 amounted to 0 thousand euros (10 thousand euros in 2020).
+At the end of 2022 the main lease contract that VidaCaixa had entered into as lessor is for the lease of the property located in P° del Mar 8 - Av.
+Blasco Ibañez, No. 8 in Valencia as a result of its merger with Bankia Vida.
+The amount from rents collected during 2022 amounted to 78 thousand euros (0 thousand euros in 2021).

-On September 17, 2020, the Boards of Directors of CaixaBank and Bankia entered into a Joint Plan of Merger by way of merger by absorption of Bankia (the absorbed company) by CaixaBank (the acquiring company).
+On September 17, 2020, the Boards of Directors of CaixaBank and Bankia entered into a Joint Plan of Merger by way of merger by absorption of Bankia, S.A. (the absorbed company) by CaixaBank, S.A. (the acquiring company).
 The effective takeover date was March 23, 2021, once all the conditions precedent had been fulfilled.